• Skip to main content

 How To Prepare Beets

-To start, wash the beets under running water.
-You can even gently scrub them with a vegetable brush or paper towel to remove any tough and dry pieces of dirt.
+Start by washing the beets under running water.
+If they are very dirty, gently scrub them with a brush or paper towel.

 Hands cutting off the stems of beets.